Global Faculty-Led Experiences (FLEX)

 - Partial coverage of student expenses based on financial need status.
 Students will be expected to pay for some portion of their program fees, and any related visa, immunization or other travel expenses.

-- Priority funding is for programs intended to be offered up to three occasions.
-Funding beyond three trips will need to come from other sources.
-We discourage one-time-only programming.
+- Priority funding is for programs intended to be offered on at least two occasions, with calendar year timing dependent on the number of trips offered each year.
+Funding beyond two trips will need to be supported from other sources.

-- Faculty are required to participate in the annual faculty-led short-term program workshop and training offered each May.
+- Faculty are required to participate in a risk management workshop and training offered annually.
 Additional pre-departure risk assessment meetings will also be required.

 - In most cases, logistics will be supported by a local contractor or institution.
 A services contract and/or MOU will be prepared by the faculty member and local contractor in coordination with the Lewis Center.